segunak/stem-education/petoi-bittle/workshops/AI Engineering/ai-engineering.md

 4. **Practice Responsible AI**: Implement transparency features showing exactly what commands AI sends to hardware.

-5. **Problem-Solve with AI Tools**: Use ChatGPT, GitHub Copilot, and other AI assistants to understand and modify code.
+5. **Problem-Solve with AI Tools**: Use GitHub Copilot and other AI assistants to understand and modify code.
+Students learn that giving up is not an option when AI tools can help them think through problems and find solutions.

 ## Materials